pkp/ojs/README.md

-# Open Preprint Server
+# Open Preprint Systems

-> Open Preprint Server (OPS) has been developed by the Public Knowledge Project.
+> Open Preprint Systems (OPS) has been developed by the Public Knowledge Project.
 For general information about OPS and other open research systems, visit the [PKP web site][pkp].

 ## Using Git development source